 Lara’s exploration work in 2017-18 yielded a series of very promising drill results from the Homestead target, including hole PDH 18-03, which intercepted 130.41 metres between 68.05 metres and 198.46 metres down hole, with an average grade of 0.88% copper and 90ppb gold, within a wider zone of 284.71 metres from surface averaging 0.48% Cu and 48 ppb Au (see Company news release of June 19, 2018 for details).
-During the second half of 2018 the Company ran a process to find a suitable joint venture partner and concluded a staged earn-in agreement with Capstone Mining Corp., (see Company news release of February 4, 2019 for details), whereby Capstone can earn up to a 70% in the Project by funding exploration, feasibility studies and electing to finance, build and manage a commercial mining operation, with Lara repaying its pro-rata share of the production financing out of cash flow.
+During the second half of 2018 the Company ran a process to find a suitable joint venture partner and concluded a staged earn-in agreement with a subsidiary of Capstone Coper Corp., (see Company news release of February 4, 2019 for details), whereby Capstone can earn up to a 70% in the Project by funding exploration, feasibility studies and electing to finance, build and manage a commercial mining operation, with Lara repaying its pro-rata share of the production financing out of cash flow.

 In H1-2019 a further 2,998.86 metres of diamond drilling were completed under the JV with Capstone, 2,569.02 metres of which comprised infill and step-out drilling on the Homestead target (see Company news release of July 23, 2019 for details).
 Copper-gold mineralization at Homestead is now recognised to underlie an area with dimensions of more than 350m north-south and 350m east-west and is open down dip to the west of the drill grid.
 The Company filed Final Exploration Reports (“RFP”) with the Brazilian Mining Agency (Agência Nacional de Mineração) at the end of May, which were approved on October 31.
-Drilling and geophysical programs resumed in November 2019 with plans to extend the the known mineralization in parallel with on-going technical and development studies.